 Trigger shifters are ideal as they allows kids to shift without putting any addition torque on the handlebar to grip.
-Having watched a child crash on a trail as a result of twisting their grip shift too hard, we recommend sticking with triggers for aggressive riders.
-If they will be climbing a lot, then maybe look into something with a front derailleur although 1x transmissions have gotten pretty good and have a pretty wide range of gearing.
+Having watched a child crash on a trail as a result of twisting their grip shift too hard, we know all too well the benefits of triggers shifters for mountain biking.

-If you are going to go mountain biking, you have to be able to stop.
+If you’re going mountain biking, you have to be able to reliably stop.
 So what kind of brakes do you really need?

-V-Pull: In most cases, especially on 16″ and 20″ bikes, little ones will be fine with mini-V brakes.
+V-Pull: For beginning mountain bike trails, especially on 16″ and 20″ bikes, little ones will be fine with mini-V brakes.
 Most kids’ mountain bikes will come with good mini-V brakes with adjustable reach and small levers made for little fingers.